svelte-gear/svelte-semantic-ui/doc/README2.md

 - TypeScript code is safer and allows for auto-completion.
 - In the first phase component options and controller behaviours are NOT yet enumerated.
 - Semantic UI and Fomantic UI look very similar, but Semantic seems more stable (focus events).
-- Fomantic UI has usefull new components: calendar, slider, toast.
+- Fomantic UI has useful unique components: calendar, slider, toast.

 ### Modules